 V1 => null.

-listed, along with all its external
+every initialized state of the package, along with all its external

 Code Examples / Pitfalls¶

-Communication defines a hidden
+Communication defines a hidden local package,

-This example is not correct.
-Here,
+This example isn't correct.

 Capacity is declared in the private part

 Communication.
-Therefore, it should be linked to
+Therefore, we should have linked it to

 Part_Of to the state of hidden local package

 but this time we hide variable